ercjns/jn2024/shirts.markdown

 ---

 # Apparel
 Jerseys and T-Shirts are avaialable.
 To order, add your desired item(s) to your registration in EventReg.
-You must complete your registration by February 21!
+You must complete your registration by **February 18**!
 No items will be for sale at the event in March.

 ## 1/4 Zip Jersey | $50
 ![Image](/assets/img/ZipJerseyWithElements.png)